-Nihombashi bridge is one of the most central places in Tokyo since its Edo days.
-It is the kilometer zero marker for Japan’s national highway network since 1604 and is depicted in numerous famous Ukiyo-e prints by Hiroshige and Keisai Eisen.
+Nihombashi bridge is one of the most central places in Japan you can think of.
+It is the kilometer zero marker for Japan’s national highway network since 1604 and is depicted in numerous famous ukiyo-e prints by Hiroshige and Keisai Eisen.

 The original wooden arched bridge was built in 1603, the first year of the Edo Period.
 The bridge was said to be so busy that snow could never pile up in winter, showing how central the bridge was in the daily activity of the capital.
 The current bridge was built in 1911, which was the 19th time the bridge was rebuilt and the fist time the bridge was built in stone.

 A full replica of the original bridge can be viewed (and crossed) in the Edo-Tokyo Museum in Ryogoku, while a half sized replica can be seen in the International Terminal at Haneda Airport.